 - problems affecting your lymph system

 Your doctor will tell you the exact reason they ordered the MRI.
-Your doctor should keep you abreast of what they think could be wrong during and after the procedure.
+Your doctor should keep you informed about what they think could be wrong during and after the procedure.
 If you aren’t clear on what’s going on, make sure to ask plenty of questions.

-Since an MRI does not use radiation, there are few, if any, side effects.
+Since an MRI doesn’t produce damaging radiation, there are few, if any, side effects.
 To date, there have been no documented side effects from the radio waves and magnets used.

 According to the National Heart, Lung, and Blood Institute, there are few risks from an MRI scan.
 If you have a pacemaker or metal implant from previous surgeries or injuries, be sure to tell your doctor beforehand and find out whether you can have an MRI.
-It is possible for these implants to complicate a scan, or even malfunction during the scan.
+It’s possible for these implants to complicate a scan or even malfunction during the scan.

-If you are claustrophobic or have difficulty being in enclosed spaces, you may feel uncomfortable while in the MRI machine.
+If you have difficulty being in enclosed spaces or claustrophobia, you may feel uncomfortable while in the MRI machine.
 Try to remember that there is nothing to fear.
 Your doctor may prescribe an anti-anxiety medication to help with your discomfort.
 In some cases, you might be sedated for the process.

 Before the test, tell your doctor if you have a pacemaker.
 Depending on your type of pacemaker, your doctor may suggest another route for inspection, such as a CT scan.
-However, some pacemaker models can be reprogrammed before an MRI so they are not disrupted by the examination.
+However, some pacemaker models can be reprogrammed before an MRI so they aren’t disrupted by the examination.

 Also, the MRI uses magnets, which can attract metals.
 Tell your doctor if you have any type of metal implanted from previous surgeries, such as: